Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 - The input and output channel numbers of

-correspond to the RGB channel number of the image and the desired hidden layer size; - The
+nn.Conv2dcorrespond to the RGB channel number of the image and the desired hidden layer size; - The

-attribute indicates the step size of the convolution kernel, which aligns with how we previously discussed patch segmentation; - The
+strideattribute indicates the step size of the convolution kernel, which is the same as the way we mentioned for patch segmentation; - The

-means that no padding is added to the edges of the input image, so the output feature map size will be smaller than the input; - Since positional encoding needs to be added to each patch,
+padding="valid"indicates that no padding is added to the edges of the input image, so the output feature map size will be smaller than the input; - Since positional encoding needs to be added to each patch,

 class SiglipVisionEmbeddings(nn.Module):